-While Lortab excels at relieving pain, its use can be risky, even if a woman is not taking Lortab while pregnant.
+While Lortab relieves pain, its use can be risky, even if it’s not being taken during pregnancy.
 For example, hydrocodone can cause severe respiratory depression resulting in coma, and in some cases, death.
-Acetaminophen, while it’s not habit-forming, can cause liver damage or acute liver failure.
-Women who want to avoid these risks at all costs can benefit from non-opioid alternatives to Lortab while pregnant.
+Acetaminophen, while it’s not habit-forming, can cause liver damage or liver failure.
+Women who want to avoid these risks can benefit from non-opioid alternatives to Lortab while pregnant.

-Babies Born Addicted to Lortab
+Babies Born on Lortab

-Alternatives to Taking Lortab While Pregnant
+Alternatives to Lortab During Pregnancy

 - Taking a warm bath or shower: Sitting or standing in warm water can relieve the sharp pains and cramps in stretched muscles and ligaments.